Australia Day debate: Local councils

 In June 2017 the annual National General Assembly of the Australian Local Government Association voted by a slim majority for councils to consider how to lobby the federal government for a date change.
 In August 2017 the council of the City of Yarra, in Melbourne, resolved unanimously that it would no longer hold citizenship ceremonies on 26 January and stop referring to it as Australia Day, instead holding an event acknowledging Aboriginal culture and history; the City of Darebin soon followed suit.
 The federal government immediately deprived the councils of their powers to hold citizenship ceremonies.

 On 13 January 2019 prime minister Scott Morrison announced that, with effect from Australia Day 2020, all local councils would be required to hold citizenship ceremonies on and only on 26 January and 17 September.
 The Inner West Council was the first local authority in Sydney to end Australia Day celebrations, from 2020, while in February 2021 the City of Mitcham became the first local council in South Australia to officially oppose the date of Australia Day.

 Following the decision by Woolworths, Big W and Aldi not to stock extra items for Australia Day, Fairfield City Council in Sydney resolved to provide free Australia Day merchandise to residents.

 Commercial responses

-In 2023, retail chain Kmart stopped selling Australia Day merchandise, as did Woolworths, Big W and Aldi in 2024, with Woolworths citing a decline in demand and noting that it sells Australian flags all year round.
+In 2023, retail chain Kmart stopped selling Australia Day merchandise, as did Woolworths, Big W and Aldi Süd in 2024, with Woolworths citing a decline in demand and noting that it sells Australian flags all year round.
 The decision by Woolworths caused some controversy, with opposition leader Peter Dutton calling for a boycott of Woolworths, and vandalism to two stores in Brisbane.
 The company's CEO noted that the company was not attempting to "cancel" the holiday.

 Woolworths Group, owning Woolworths supermarkets and Big W, announced in January 2025 that they would once again sell merchandise for Australia Day and that the national holiday would be celebrated in store.
 Furthermore, in 2024 the company began stocking the Australian National Flag and the Aboriginal and Torres Strait Islander flags for the entire year.